Navigation Drawer (side menu) in Android Studio | Jetpack Compose

 Which is displayed as:

-The rest of the properties are easy to understand, it has already been common in Android; for example to define the width, height, position etc.
+The rest of the properties are easy to understand, they are already common in Android; for example to define the width, height, position, etc.

 With this we already have a side menu like the following:

-Pretty easy actually, but we can still tweak a few more things.
+Quite easy actually, but we can still modify a few more things.

-The grouped ones are very useful when we want to have options of the same subject or category in the same line; although at a visual level a great distinction is not achieved (barely a separating line), we can group this section and hide or show it on demand programmatically from Java or Kotlin code:
+Groupings are very useful when we want to have options of the same theme or category in the same row; although at a visual level a great distinction is not achieved (just a separation line), we can group this section and hide or show it on demand programmatically from Java or Kotlin code:

 <group android:id="@+id/group1">